Simulation comparisons between Bayesian and de-biased estimators in low-rank matrix completion

 \subsection{Experimental designs}

-In order to access the performance of different estimators, a series of experiments were conducted with simulated data: \begin{itemize} \item Setting I: In the first setting, we fix $ m = 100 $ and a rank-$r $ matrix $ M^*_{m\times p} $ is generated as the product of two rank-$r $ matrices,
+In order to access the performance of different estimators, a series of experiments were conducted with simulated data.
+We fix $ m = 100 $ and alternate the other dimension by taking $ p = 100 $ and $ p = 1000 $.
+The rank $r$ is varied between $r = 2 $ and $r = 5 $. \begin{itemize} \item Setting I: In the first setting, a rank-$r $ matrix $ M^*_{m\times p} $ is generated as the product of two rank-$r $ matrices,